straygoat-writing/straygoat-git-training/About this site/course-product-desc.md

 What happens to status when I add to a file that was uploaded?
 The file name changes color and has an M for modified in Visual Code Studio.

+Okay, it seems I can do add, commit, and push from the Source Code sidebar in VSC, let's see if it works.